Understanding the gift of prophecy

 4. Test the spirits behind prophecies received

-False prophets can reveal the future accurately and sound powerful, spiritual and religious, but their words will ultimately draw us away from God.
+False prophets can bring revelations accurately and sound powerful, spiritual and religious, but their words will ultimately draw us away from God.

 We must “test the spirits” behind every prophecy we hear and ensure we do not submit to a false prophet, because we could be “bowing” to and subjecting ourselves to a demonic spirit, instead of God’s Spirit.
 Deception is very subtle and we must test everything by the intended fruit (final results) of any prophecy.